burningsunrise/MultiUsbBurner/README.md

 ## Multi USB Burner - python3

 DO NOT USE THIS IF YOU VALUE YOUR USBS OR YOUR HARD DRIVES THIS IS A DUMB SCRIPT THAT WILL LITERALLY ERASE EVERYTHING YOU LOVE.
+I'm putting it up for my own records and if anyone wants to see how I somehow didn't erase everything on my hard drive multiple times.

 ### Basic Usage